Skip to main content

 Subpart F Income (IRC §951): US shareholders include their pro-rata share of the CFC's Subpart F income — broadly, passive-type income earned inside the corporation.
 The most common categories affecting Canadian private corporations are Foreign Personal Holding Company Income (dividends, interest, royalties, capital gains), Foreign Base Company Sales Income (income from sales of property purchased from or sold to related persons), and insurance income.
 For a typical Canadian professional corporation or holding company earning primarily investment returns on accumulated surplus, virtually all corporate income may qualify as Subpart F income — creating an immediate US tax obligation on earnings that have not yet been distributed and that the Canadian shareholder may intend to leave in the corporation for years.

-GILTI (IRC §951A): The Tax Cuts and Jobs Act of 2017 added a sweeping new inclusion mechanism targeting low-taxed foreign income that is not already captured by Subpart F. GILTI requires US shareholders of CFCs to include in gross income their allocable share of the CFC's "net CFC tested income" in excess of a deemed 10% return on tangible depreciable assets (the Qualified Business Asset Investment, or QBAI).
-For a Canadian service corporation, holding company, or professional corporation with minimal tangible fixed assets, QBAI is typically near zero — meaning the full tested income of the corporation is included in the US shareholder's GILTI calculation.
+GILTI / NCTI (IRC §951A): The Tax Cuts and Jobs Act of 2017 added a sweeping new inclusion mechanism targeting low-taxed foreign income that is not already captured by Subpart F. For tax years beginning after December 31, 2025, the One Big Beautiful Bill Act (OBBBA) renamed GILTI to Net CFC Tested Income (NCTI) and made significant structural changes.
+NCTI requires US shareholders of CFCs to include in gross income their allocable share of the CFC's net CFC tested income.
+The previous QBAI (Qualified Business Asset Investment) carve-out — which subtracted a deemed 10% return on tangible depreciable assets — has been eliminated under OBBBA.
+For a Canadian service corporation, holding company, or professional corporation with minimal tangible fixed assets, QBAI was already near zero before 2026, so this change primarily affects capital-intensive businesses.

-The tax treatment of GILTI differs significantly depending on the type of US shareholder.
-C-corporations can deduct 50% of their GILTI inclusion under IRC §250, reducing the effective rate to 10.5% (half of the 21% corporate rate), and may claim an 80% foreign tax credit limitation against the remaining tax.
-Individuals owning CFC shares directly receive no §250 deduction — GILTI is included at full ordinary income rates, currently up to 37%, with only the applicable foreign tax credit under IRC §960 available.
-A US individual who directly owns a Canadian corporation paying combined federal and provincial corporate tax rates of 26–27% on active income may nonetheless owe additional US tax on GILTI because the foreign tax credit limitation under the GILTI basket in IRC §904 — with its complex calculation and the haircut on deemed-paid credits — does not produce a 1:1 offset.
+The tax treatment of GILTI/NCTI differs significantly depending on the type of US shareholder.
+C-corporations can deduct 40% of their NCTI inclusion under IRC §250 (reduced from 50% by OBBBA), resulting in an effective rate of approximately 12.6% (21% x 60% = 12.6%), up from the previous 10.5%.
+The foreign tax credit has been improved — OBBBA reduces the haircut on deemed-paid credits from 20% to 10%, meaning 90% of applicable foreign taxes are now creditable against NCTI.
+Individuals owning CFC shares directly still receive no §250 deduction — NCTI is included at full ordinary income rates, currently up to 37%, with only the applicable foreign tax credit under IRC §960 available.
+A US individual who directly owns a Canadian corporation paying combined federal and provincial corporate tax rates of 26–27% on active income may nonetheless owe additional US tax on NCTI because the foreign tax credit limitation under the NCTI basket in IRC §904 — even with the improved credit — does not produce a 1:1 offset for individual shareholders.

 Pro Tip: